ZohaibQaiserAhmad/BannerDisplay/codeSparkSubmission/README.md

   <li>ability to remove an existing banner object</li>
   </ul>

-It is entirely up to you how you want to display and set up this app.
-We've included Material-UI as one of the dependencies but you are not required to use it.
-Feel free to mix and match and change the code to suit how you would like it.

 An example of what can be done might look something like this:
 ![sample image](banner_sample_image.png)